microprediction/timemachines/README.md

     conda install pandas
     conda install statsmodels
     conda install matplotlib
+    pip install timemachines

-Then proceed, using miniconda where possible and pip if conda doesn't have it yet
+Then proceed, using miniconda where possible and pip if conda doesn't have it yet.
+For instance if installing a package that needs lightgbm is causing a headache then try:

     conda install -c conda-forge lightgbm
-    pip install timemachines

 Then proceed as above as see how far you get with timeseries packages